SMAC-Group/ptds2018_website/content/homeworks/hw2.md

 - Constructing a portfolio;
 - Become familiar with GitHub and using it as a collaborative tool.

 To begin with, create a (preferably private) GitHub repository for your group, and name it `ptds2018hw2`.
-Once again, make sure to add `samorso` and `TBD` as collaborators.
+Once again, make sure to add `samorso` and `irudnyts` as collaborators.
 This project **must** be done using GitHub and respect the following requirements:

 - All members of the group must commit at least once.
 - All commit messages must be reasonably clear and meaningful.